-The Work Programme 2022-2024 (hereinafter the "Work Programme" or "WP") of the Europe's Rail Joint Undertaking (hereinafter "EU-Rail" or "the JU") outlines:
+The Draft Work Programme 2022-2024 (hereinafter the Work Programme) of the Europe's Rail Joint Undertaking

+(hereinafter EU-Rail) outlines

 - the scope of the activities that will be performed in 2022 related to the launch of its new Research and Innovation (R&I) Programme governed by the Horizon Europe rules.
-The main focus will be the launch of the first series of calls for proposals and calls for tenders that should result in the start of research and innovation as from mid 2022 and full phase in by the end of 2022. - as well as the R&I activities related to the projects launched in the previous years and the S2R Programme; the focus will be on the execution of the research and innovation activities previously signed and needed to advance in delivering the Technology Demonstrators, including for presenting them at InnoTrans 2022, and in view of reaching S2R Programme targets by 2024.
+The main focus will be the launched of the first series of calls for proposals and calls for tenders that should result in the start of research and innovation as from mid 2022 and full phase in by the end of 2022. - as well as the R&I activities related to the projects launched in the previous years and the S2R Programme; the focus will be on the execution of the research and innovation activities previously signed and needed to advance in delivering the Technology Demonstrators, including for presenting them at InnoTrans 2022, and in view of reaching S2R Programme targets by 2024.